edwardtheharris/tf-gcp-compute-instance/README.md

+---
+abstract: This is some Terraform code that will deploy to a GCP account one Google compute instance with enough resources to run Docker for development, or a minikube cluster for Kubernetes.
+authors: Xander Harris
+date: 2024-01-30
-# TF GCP Compute Instance
+title: TF GCP Compute Instance
+---

 A small, non-standard, Terraform module to deploy a single GCP Compute Instance on a schedule for cost optimization.

 You will need an active Google Cloud Project account for this to work, it will also require an associated Billing Account with a valid method of payment.

+## Cost

 The cost of running this resource is roughly 0.6 USD per day so long as you destroy the resources when you are finished working and leave the spot instance